-We continued to chat and it became apparent that he mistakenly thought I was brought in to be his teammate.
+We continued to chat, and it became apparent that he mistakenly thought I was brought in to be his teammate.
 I'm sure he was a bit surprised when I told him I wasn't his teammate but his new assistant coach.
-Travis was 34-years-old at the time, and twelve years older than me.
+Travis was 34 years old and twelve years older than me.
 Ironically, I was there to start my coaching career as a 22-year-old kid, and he was winding down his playing career, which included ten years in the NBA.

 Following my conversation with Travis, I met the rest of the team; many of them I had seen play numerous times when they were college stars in the United States.
-On our team, we had big man Kris Lang who had played at North Carolina, Danish forward Christian Drejer from Florida, sharpshooter Brett Blizzard from UNC-Wilmington, Ilian Evtimov from North Carolina State, and even a fellow Arizona Wildcat, Bennett Davison, who had played at UofA before I did and was college roommates with my former assistant coach, Josh Pastner.
+On our team, we had big man Kris Lang, who had played at North Carolina, Danish forward Christian Drejer from Florida, sharpshooter Brett Blizzard from UNC-Wilmington, Ilian Evtimov from North Carolina State, and even a fellow Arizona Wildcat, Bennett Davison, who had played at UofA before I did and was college roommates with my former assistant coach, Josh Pastner.
 Their team won the National Championship in 1997.
 Bear Down!

 Our team was conducting what is commonly called a "shell drill," a traditional exercise for a team to work on their defensive positioning and rotations.
-I had seen and done the shell drill what had felt like a million times at that point in my life.
-I would have been completely confident to explain the principles of the drill and provide extensive direction to anyone, at any time, and without any preparation.
-Everything started out with that drill as I would have expected.
-The players on the offensive team each took a stationary position around the perimeter and moved the ball from one player to another.
-Depending on where the ball was, each member on the defensive team would shift their positioning.
+I had seen and done the shell drill what had felt like a million times at that point.
+I would have been entirely confident in explaining the principles of the drill and providing extensive direction to anyone at any time and without any preparation.
+So, everything started out with the drill as I would have expected.
+The players on the offensive team each took a stationary position around the perimeter.
+They moved the ball from one player to another.
+Each defensive team member would shift their position depending on where the ball was.
 Up to that point, everything was normal for me.
 However, one of the players threw a skip pass and drove baseline to force the team to make a more dramatic defensive rotation.
 That is when things got kooky.
-Rather than the nearby post player sliding over to the baseline to cut off the driving ball-handler, which is the standard way of doing it in the United States, the weak side guard sprinted from the opposite end of the court to cut off the man instead.
-When that happened, I think my mouth opened and my jaw hit the ground in disbelief.
+Rather than the nearby post player sliding over to the baseline to cut off the driving ball-handler, the standard way in the United States, the weak side guard sprinted from the opposite end of the court to cut off the man instead.
+When that happened, I think my mouth opened, and my jaw hit the ground in disbelief.
 I had never seen or heard of anything like that before.
 Travis Best looked at me and started cracking up.
 He said, "I was waiting for that to happen.
 I knew that you would be shocked."
-The other American players caught on and everyone had a nice laugh before resuming practice.
-I thought to myself, “this isn't going to be as easy as I had thought."
+The other American players caught on, and everyone laughed before resuming practice.
+I thought, "This isn't going to be as easy as I had thought."